khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 6, line 22: "homologous to superior colliculus"

+Correction accepted.

 > Page 7, line 3: after multi sensory stimulation, "tectal neurons were more excitable than after visual stimulation alone).
 Many issues.
 The average number of spikes is reported..is this across all conductance curve conditions or just one of them?

-Next, in Fig 1E, "sync" and "flash" and "looming" all look pretty similar to each other.
-What are the degrees of freedom?
+> Next, in Fig 1E, "sync" and "flash" and "looming" all look pretty similar to each other.

+> What are the degrees of freedom?
 Again, they seem very high like each condition might be being treated as independent.

+See other comments above.
+Generally, unless a mixed model is used, the second value for degrees of freedom, defining F-distributions, is close to the total number of measurements recorded in a study, even if a multivariate analysis of variance is used, and even for nested non-independent designs, such as blocking or repeated measures analysis.
+For our study in particular, the only way to bring the second value for degrees of freedom down, making it closer to the number of cells, rather than to the number of measurements, would be to use a mixed model.
+We used a mixed model in our senstivity / verification test, and observed that it provided qualitatively similar results, as described in the method.
+We however reported a fixed model everywhere else, as it is more straightforward, and, in our opinion, more consistent.

 > More stats: Are these multiple comparisons across conditions done in an unbiased manner, like with a Bonferroni correction or an ANOVA?
 It seems not.